TomWhitwell/MTM_Newsite_2022/_devices/turing.md

  title: "Mylar's Triple Turing Modulation-Fest"

 pars:
-- "This is a binary sequencer, based around a 16 bit memory circuit called a shift register.
+- "The Turing Machine makes music for you.
+It's a binary sequencer, based around a 16 bit memory circuit called a shift register.
-It’s designed as a sequencer that you can <i>steer</i> in one direction or another, not one that you can program precisely."
+It’s a sequencer that you can <i>steer</i> in one direction or another, not one that you can program precisely."
 - "You cannot program this sequencer to play specific tunes.
 You cannot save sequences.
 You can never go back to a sequence that has changed."
-- "To put it another way: the Turing Machine produces <i>clocked randomly changing control voltages</i>.
+- "To put it another way: the Turing Machine produces <i>clocked stepped randomly changing control voltages</i>.
+In other words, melodies, basslines, sequences.
 Unlike many random voltage generators, these sequences can be locked into loops that repeat according to the length control."
-- "Despite being <i>exeedingly</i> difficult to explain, the Turing Machine has become one of the most popular Eurorack DIY projects since June 2012.
+- "The Turing Machine has become one of the most popular Eurorack DIY projects since June 2012.
 The <a href=https://www.instagram.com/explore/tags/turingmachine/>#turingmachine tag on Instagram</a> contains lots of great demos (and a certain amount of the real Alan Turing)."
 - "This <a href=https://www.youtube.com/watch?v=Le26BIqB8Y8>27 minute video from DivKid explains everything</a> you need to know about the Turing Machine and the expanders."
 - "And here's me talking for 20 minutes about <a href=https://www.youtube.com/watch?v=QflL8PHQ2YU>how the Turing machine works and how it was designed</a>."
 - "<a href=https://www.soundonsound.com/reviews/music-thing-modular-turing-machine-mkii>Here is a nice review of the Turing Machine from Sound on Sound Magazine</a>"
 - "Turing Machine Expanders connect to the back of the module, and take the sequence from the main module and use it in different ways:
 <ul>
-<li>Volts adds an extra voltage output, with the sequence set by five pots.
+<li><a href=../Turing-Volts-Expander/>Volts</a> adds an extra voltage output, with the sequence set by five pots.
 </li>
-<li>Pulses turns the sequence into beats: eleven rhythmic pulse-train outputs.
+<li><a href=../Turing-Pulse-Expander/>Pulses</a> turns the sequence into beats: eleven rhythmic pulse-train outputs.
 </li>
-<li>Voltages adds two CV outputs controlled by 8 faders.
+<li><a href=../Turing-Voltages-Expander/>Voltages</a> adds two CV outputs controlled by 8 faders.
 </li>
-<li>Vactrol Mix is a sequencer controlled matrix mixer.
-It's fantastic, but really hard to explain.
+<li><a href=../Turing-Vactrol-Mix-Expander/>Vactrol Mix</a> is a sequencer controlled matrix mixer.
+It's fantastic for rhythmically cutting up audio, stereo panning and feedback loops, but a little hard to explain.
 </li>
 </ul>"
 - "In the Turing Machine, looping is controlled by the big knob.